 } CREDENTIALS;

-We define two core functions dealing with credentials.
+We define the following core functions dealing with credentials.

 The function CREDENTIALS_new() constructs a set of credentials from its components (i.e., a private key, a related certificate, and optionally a chain, and/or a password and optionally its reference value) and returns on a pointer to the newly allocated structure on success or NULL on failure (i.e., out of memory).
 On success the reference counter of the first three arguments are incremented and the last two arguments are copied.
 This means that the caller can deallocate all provided arguments immediately and in any case should wipe/erase the contents of the pwd parameter right away for security reasons.